For Student Sexual Assault/Sexual Misconduct Complaints

 - Sexually-based stalking

-Stalking: A course of conduct directed as a specific person that is unwelcome and would cause a reasonable person to feel fear.
+Stalking: A course of conduct directed at a specific person that is unwelcome and would cause a reasonable person to feel fear.
 Course of conduct is defined as “a pattern of actions composed of more than one act over a period of time, however short, evidencing a continuity of conduct.”
+This includes cyber-stalking.

 Retaliation: Intentional action taken by an accused individual or allied third party, absent legitimate non-discriminatory purposes, that harms an individual as reprisal for filing or participating in a civil rights grievance proceeding (including all forms of student conduct hearing process, filing of police report/charges).